FIDIC Claim Management

 Any determination issued by the Engineer will be binding on the parties until revised by DAB or arbitration.
 Any agreement or determination must be notified to the parties.
 It is suggested that any settlement which failed to become notified according to Sub-clause 3.5 is not yet valid, even though the settlement was signed.
 Otherwise the danger arises that the Engineer will have no knowledge about the settlement.
 Moreover the notification requirement ensures that the day of validity of the settlement can be clearly identified.
 Each party shall give effect to each agreement or determination unless and until revised under Clause 20.
 Thus the date from which any agreement is binding must be clear.

-The new FIDIC Gold Book has slightly changed the aforementioned claim management framework.
+The new FIDIC Gold Book had already slightly changed the aforementioned claim management framework.
 Under a Gold Book a Contractor will not only give notice of a claim within 28 days after becoming aware of the relevant event or circumstance but also give particulars within 42 days in order to prevent the claim from becoming lapsed.
 Employer´s claims are now covered by Sub-Clause 20.2 and no longer by Sub-Clause 2.5.
 Also any dermination by the Employer´s Representative (who replaces the former Engineer) shall be followed by a notice of dissatisfaction in order to safeguard the way to the Dispute Adjudication Board.

 Anyway, if the Contractor considers himself to be dissatisfied with any Engineer´s determination he may refer a dispute to the Dispute Adjudication Board (DAB).
 The DAB has power to open up and review any determination made by the Engineer.
 It has been held by the High Court of Dehli and New Dehli that under a FIDIC Contract the dispute resolution procedure stipulated therein is binding on the parties and the parties have to resort to that procedure.
 In other works, the Court may ask to do what has not been done.
 A court must first ensure that the remedies provided for in the Contract itself are exhausted (M/S SRI SAI EARTH WORKS PVT LTD v.
 ITALIAN THAI DEV.
 PUBLIC CO LTD, January 12, 2009 relying on a previous decision of the Supreme Court of India in the case of Northern Railway Administration v.
 Patel Engineering Company Ltd., 2008 (11) Scale 500 ).
 This position seems to be in line with published ICC awards (see below).